 But let’s say that you have a client in a tough niche with aggressive goals.
 They do not have an established fan base, good website or anything else that makes your life as an advertiser easier.
 And they want to do everything in a month.

 You should build testing and optimizing into your plan.
-You should also build in campaigns to accomplish specific goals.
+You should also build in The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. to accomplish specific goals.
 Your most aggressive time period should be the final quarter after you’ve already established a fertile foundation (fan base, traffic, customer list, community) for sales.

 I would spread out your budget (and expectations) accordingly.
 The first month will be the toughest.
 The final should be when everything comes together.